odrling/peony-twitter/docs/adv_usage/error_handler.rst

-By default `peony.exceptions.RateLimitExceeded` is handled by sleeping until the rate limit resets and the requests are resent on ``TimeoutError``.
+By default `peony.exceptions.RateLimitExceeded` is handled by sleeping until the rate limit resets and the requests are resent on ``asyncio.TimeoutError``.
 If you would handle these exceptions another way or want to handle other exceptions differently you can use the ``error_handler`` argument of PeonyClient.